Fiona

 Notable People Named Fiona

-Fiona Ma is an American accountant and politician who has been serving as the California state treasurer since January 7, 2019, with previous roles in the California Board of Equalization, California State Assembly, and San Francisco Board of Supervisors.
+Fiona Ma is an American politician and accountant who has served as California state treasurer since 2019 and previously served on the California Board of Equalization, in the State Assembly, and on the San Francisco Board of Supervisors.

-Fiona Brinkman is a prominent Professor in Bioinformatics and Genomics at Simon Fraser University, known for her leadership in microbial bioinformatics and her focus on sustainable approaches for infectious disease control and microbiome conservation.
+Fiona Brinkman is a Simon Fraser University professor and leading microbial bioinformatician focused on sustainable, holistic strategies for infectious disease control and microbiome conservation.

-Fiona Plunkett was an Irish republican who played a key role in organizing the Easter 1916 Rising and was a prominent member of Cumann na mBan.
+Fiona Plunkett was an Irish republican who helped organize the 1916 Easter Rising and was a leading member of Cumann na mBan.

-Fiona Elizabeth Fullerton is a British actress and singer, recognized for her portrayal of Alice in the 1972 film Alice's Adventures in Wonderland and as Bond girl KGB spy Pola Ivanova in the 1985 James Bond film A View to a Kill.
+Fiona Fullerton is a British actress and singer best known for playing Alice in a 1972 film adaptation of the classic tale and as Bond girl Pola Ivanova in the 1985 James Bond film A View to a Kill.

-Fiona Mozley is an English novelist and medievalist known for her debut novel, Elmet, which was shortlisted for the 2017 Man Booker prize.
+Fiona Mozley is an English novelist and medievalist whose debut novel Elmet was shortlisted for the 2017 Booker Prize.

 Meena Kumari Singh